 Sergio Rossi has confirmed it is now part of Fosun Fashion Group’s growing stable of brands.
 Sergio Rossi

-China’s Fosun Fashion Group has acquired Sergio Rossi, the luxury Italian shoemaker said in an Instagram post Thursday.
-The company did not disclose the deal’s value.
+China’s Fosun Fashion Group has acquired Sergio Rossi for an undisclosed sum, the luxury Italian shoemaker said Thursday.

 In China, chief executive Riccardo Sciutto has cut ties with poorly-performing franchises and concentrated on expanding the brand’s own store network and online presence over the last five years.